maxzhang686/jsnote/README.md

 //output: 10
 ```

-It bundles all arguments beyound the first 2 argument into an array.
+It bundles all arguments beyond the first 2 argument into an array.
 ```js
 const sumUp = (a, b, ...number) => {
   let sum = 0;